publiusys/ecko/README.md

-# carbonk8s - Operational and Embodied Carbon Horizontal Pod Autoscaler for Kubernetes
+# ECKO: Energy and Carbon control for Kubernetes Orchestration